Blog

 What’s in Your Past?
 A Guide to Spotting Traces of Double JPEG Compression With Amped Authenticate (Part 2)

 Hello dear friends, ready for this week’s tip?
 Today we’ll be continuing the mini-series about investigating the life-cycle of digital images, specifically revealing previous JPEG compressions with Amped Authenticate.
-If you missed the first tip, it’s here for you, but you can also keep reading this one alone.
+If you missed the first tip, it’s here for you.
+Keep reading.

 Today, we’ll mainly focus on the JPEG Ghost Plot, which is just below the DCT Plot in the Filters panel.
-How the JPEG Ghost Plot works is very easy to explain: it re-compresses the input image one hundred times, at increasing JPEG compression quality (from 1, lowest, to 100, highest).
-Each time, the compressed image is compared to the evidence image, and the mean value of the absolute difference between pixels is plotted.
-Thus, the plot always has 100 elements on the x-axis (the compression qualities), while the y-axis is devoted to measured differences.
+How the JPEG Ghost Plot works is very easy to explain.
+It re-compresses the input image one hundred times, at increasing JPEG compression quality (from 1, lowest, to 100, highest).
+Each time, the compressed image is compared to the evidence image.
+The mean value of the absolute difference between pixels is plotted.
+Thus, the plot always has 100 elements on the x-axis (the compression qualities).
+While the y-axis is devoted to measured differences.

 To get practical, let’s compute the JPEG Ghost Plot on a never-compressed image.
 This is what we get: